The Alchemy of Memory with Kimberly Anderson

 Join us via Zoom Wednesday, July 30th, at 7 pm EDT

-Kimberly Anderson weaves together alternative processes, collage, natural dyes, and altered vernacular objects to layer personal and regional histories.
-Drawing from Southern Black spiritual traditions and family histories, her work weaves together photo fragments, vintage ads, and references to beauty shop price lists, community boards, and household materials.
-With roots in photography, KMA builds images that are both constructed and unearthed—blurring the line between surface and structure, recollection and residue.
+Join us this week as we dive into the alchemy of alternative processes and collage with Kimberly Anderson.
+Drawing from Southern Black spiritual traditions and family histories, Kimberly weaves together alternative processes, collage, natural dyes, and altered vernacular objects such as photo fragments, vintage ads, and references to beauty shop price lists, community boards, and household materials.
+Here, Kimberly’s work questions how memory degrades, how it curls, warps, or becomes scorched by time.
+With roots in photography, Kimberly’s images are both constructed and unearthed—blurring the line between surface and structure, recollection and residue.

 Kimberly Anderson is a Brooklyn based artist originally from Richmond, Virginia.
 Working through photo-based processes, collage, and papermaking, her practice explores memory, ruin, and the psychic residue of place.
 She uses cyanotype, anthotype, (often made from foodstuff) to layer personal and regional histories.
-Drawing from Southern Black spiritual traditions and domestic vernaculars, her work weaves together photo fragments, vintage ads, and references to beauty shop price lists, community boards, and household materials.

 Her work will be included in Familiar Rhythm: Time, Nostalgia & Memory at the Albany Museum of Art (2026) and has been featured in Southern Cultures Journal: The Gothic South (Winter 2023).